hollywood

 “Art is no longer an individual social statement, even less the total act of expression of a qualified representative of a culture, but an indiscriminate development towards that which was previously taboo: the irrational propagation of synergistic alignments consolidated between the non-exclusive spirit of imagination, cosmic mystery and the unknown.” — Hortense Varner, Violent Beauty, Art at the End of Time

 Traditions were under threat.
 Patriots wanted a day of reckoning, a crackdown, and the intervention of their Antichrist.
 Embracing the topics as set by the paradigm shifters, the monetisable personality was relentless.
-It had no moral backbone, but at underground assemblies everywhere speech was free to be perverse and inexplicable, against everything that was sacrosanct.
+It had no moral backbone, but at underground assemblies everywhere speech was perverse and inexplicable, against everything that was sacrosanct.

 After fixing up the hit-pieces for the Professor to be trashed as an abomination, Anikulapo-Kuti inspected the emblems at close range.
 Having breached security at the bio-surveillance office at Idolator he traced the path of their instrument in the correct order, and while it seemed the emblems might pander to or patronise both the dominant and competing narratives, this served to signify they might have the power to smash the meta-narrative.